abdrahmansoltan/Learning-Notes/Frontend/CSS Frameworks & Mehtodologies/Bootstrap.md

   - the grid must be inside a component with `.container` class
   - any element with a `col` class must be in a element with `row` class
+  - `row` class in bootstrap is a flex-container with `flex-wrap: wrap`

 - There're 12 Columns in the grid-row
   - **One Row = 12 Units of space**